June 18, 2025, 9:23 am | Read time: 4 minutes

 What Can Be Done About Mildew on Cucumbers?

 Mildew is one of the most widespread plant diseases.
-If you discover signs of true or downy mildew on your cucumbers in the garden, quick action is required.
+If signs of true or downy mildew are discovered on your cucumbers in the garden, quick action is required.
 The spores can spread rapidly and infect other plants in the bed.

-If only a few leaves are affected by true mildew, you can cut off the affected leaves and dispose of them in the household waste.
-Plant parts infected with mildew should never end up in the compost, as the spores can continue to spread there.
+If only a few leaves are affected by true mildew, the affected leaves can be cut off and disposed of in the household waste.
+Mildew-infected plant parts should never end up in the compost, as the spores can continue to spread there.
 In case of a more severe infestation, hobby gardeners should resort to fungicides–this applies to both true and downy mildew on cucumbers.
-To further strengthen the plants, you can spray them with horsetail broth or a milk-water mixture.
+To further strengthen the plants, they can be sprayed with horsetail broth or a milk-water mixture.

 Gardeners should keep in mind that the fungus can overwinter in the soil or on fallen plant parts.
-Therefore, thorough treatment is important, as is regular monitoring of garden plants in the following year.
+Therefore, thorough treatment is important, as well as regular monitoring of garden plants in the following year.

 Preventing Mildew on Cucumbers